Summary: Fascism with Chinese Characteristics: Chiang Kai-shek’s Nationalist Vision And US-China Relations Today.

 The nationalist-fascist Xi Jinping regime is a novel threat to the world order, because of the military and economic resources it controls.
 It will by its nature block constructive cooperation, now so vital to tackling the climate emergency.
 Professor Chen shows the parallels between the ideological nature of Chiang Kaishek and Xi Jinping regimes.
 The Xi Jingping regime lacks the limitations, circumstances forced on the Chiang Kaishek regime, and so the current situation is radically worse.

-One Reply to “Summary: Fascism with Chinese Characteristics: Chiang Kai-shek’s Nationalist Vision And US-China Relations Today.”
+2 Replies to “Summary: Fascism with Chinese Characteristics: Chiang Kai-shek’s Nationalist Vision And US-China Relations Today.”